carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 7	863	0.388575	0.510572	0.185987	1.165724	0.144245	0.020807	3.0
 ~~~
 {: .output}

+The `zonal_stats` function calculates the minimum, maximum, and sum for each zone along with statistical measures such as the mean, variance and standard deviation for each rasterized vector zone.
+In our raster data-set `zone = 0`, corresponding to non-crop areas, has the highest count followed by `zone = 265` which corresponds to 'Grasland, blijvend' or 'Grassland, permanent'.
+The highest mean NDVI is observed for `zone = 266` for 'Grasslands, temporary' with the lowest mean, aside from non-crop area, going to `zone = 863` representing 'Forest without replanting obligation'.
+Thus, the `zonal_stats` function can be used to analyse and understand different sections of our raster data.
+The definition of the zones can be derived from vector data or from classified raster data as presented in the challenge below:

 > ## Challenge: Calculate zonal statistics for zones defined by `ndvi_classified`
 >